Creepy crawlies! Ughhh!

 Finally, the plants that generally benefit from having this flowering plant around are potatoes, tomatoes, cabbage, kohlrabi, and carrots.

 Petunias make a beautiful addition to any garden; thanks to their lovely purple hue, which adds a burst of color to your vegetable bed.
-It also helps repel some of the insects and pests that might bite your vegetables.
+It also helps repel flies and some of the insects and pests that might bite your vegetables.
 Moreover, petunias can repel aphids, tomato hornworms, squash bugs, leafhoppers, and asparagus beetles.

 Most farmers use petunia as a staple in every vegetable farm because it’s considered to be one of the best natural pesticides.
 They are popular mainly because they are available everywhere, and its bright hues make any space look beautiful.